mjdamgaard/UP-Web-Project/README_longer_version.md

-them such that, say, the movies that are both the most funny and at the same time the most wholesome appears on the top of the list of search results, the data of an application using continuous ratings will be much more useful than, say, folksonomy data in terms ordering search result this way, since the degree of how much the tags/predicates apply (according to the users) can be determined with much higher precision.
+them such that, say, the movies that are both the most funny and at the same time the most wholesome appears on the top of the list of search results, the data of an application using continuous ratings will be much more useful than, say, folksonomy data in terms ordering search result this way, namely since the degree of *how much* the tags/predicates apply (according to the users) can be determined with much higher precision.

 This application can thus potentially open up a whole new world of search and